AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 121: Dec 21 2021
+### Today's progress:

+Started the SQL section in the Web Dev course, and completed one challenge in the CTCI

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Cracking the Coding Interview

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla